Skip to main content

 The drawHowManyMore function only runs if there are more likes on the post than what has been fetched by the getLikes API.
 Again, I’m using BEM syntax for my CSS; if you’re using something different you will need to update which classes are added to the likesMore element.

-The drawLikes function loops through the likes data from the getLikes API and creates an img element for each actor.
+The drawLikes function loops through the likes data from the getLikes API and creates an img element for each actor, adding a placeholder fallback if there is no avatar provided.
 Note that we replace avatar with avatar_thumbnail in the like.actor.avatar string.
 This is to display an image that is 128x128px, instead of the default 1000x1000px.
-Don’t forget the alt text attribute on the img element.
+Don’t forget the alt text attribute on the img element or the aria-label on the placeholder span element.

 function drawHowManyMore(postLikesCount, likesActorLength) {